spkenv/spk/docs/use/solver.md

 #### Possible Solutions

 - check that the package name was spelled correctly
-- if you just created the package but haven't published it, make sure the the `--local-repo` flag is used
+- if you just created the package but haven't published it, make sure the the `--enable-repo=local` flag is used
 - if the package is in a testing or other alternative repository, make sure to enable the repository with `--enable-repo=<name>`
 - try using the `spk search` command to see if the package lives under a slightly different name